Jinil-JP/Jinil-JP/README.md

 ## 🚀 About Me

-👋 Hi, I’m Jinil Patel!
+👋 Hi, I’m **Jinil Patel**!

 🚀 iOS Developer | Mobile Application Developer | Swift | SwiftUI | Objective-C | IOS | Android | Java | Kotlin | Flutter | React-Native

-🌍 Based in Toronto, Canada
+🌍 Based in **Toronto, Canada**

 📱 Crafting user-focused, scalable, and innovative mobile applications

-I'm passionate about iOS development, as I love the combination of creative and logical problem-solving skills it requires.
+💻 I'm passionate about iOS development, as I love the combination of creative and logical problem-solving skills it requires.
 With 5+ years of experience, I am always eager to learn new things and improve my craft.
 I aim to create intuitive and innovative apps that enhance the user experience and solve real-world problems.

 ## 🛠 Skills